-- The Contingent Income Issuer Callable Yield Notes Linked to the Least Performing of the Nasdaq-100 ® Index, the Russell 2000 ® Index and the iShares ® 20+ Year Treasury Bond ETF, due January 11, 2029 (the "Notes") are expected to price on March 6, 2025 and expected to issue on March 11, 2025. - Approximate 3.75 year term if not called prior to maturity. - Payments on the Notes will depend on the individual performance of the Nasdaq-100 ® Index, the Russell 2000 ® Index and the iShares ® 20+ Year Treasury Bond ETF (each an "Underlying"). - Contingent coupon rate of 10.25% per annum (0.8542% per month) payable monthly if the Observation Value of assuming the Notes have not been called. - Beginning on June 11, 2025, callable monthly at our option for an amount equal to the principal amount plus the relevant Contingent Coupon Payment, if otherwise payable. - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 40% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk; otherwise, at maturity, you will receive the principal amount.
-At maturity you will also receive a final Contingent Coupon Payment if the Observation Value of each Underlying on the final Observation Date is greater than or equal to 70.00% of its Starting Value. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Notes will not be listed on any securities exchange.
+- The Contingent Income Issuer Callable Yield Notes Linked to the Least Performing of the Nasdaq-100 ® Index, the Russell 2000® Index and the iShares® 20+ Year Treasury Bond ETF, due January 11, 2029 (the "Notes") priced on March 6, 2025 and will issue on March 11, 2025 - Approximate 3.75 year term if not called prior to - maturity - Payments on the Notes will depend on the individual performance of the Nasdaq-100 ® Index, the Russell 2000® Index and the iShares® 20+ Year Treasury Bond ETF (each an "Underlvina"). - Contingent coupon rate of 10.25% per annum (0.8542% per month) payable monthly if the Observation Value of each Underlying on the applicable Observation Date is greater than or equal to 70.00% of its Starting Value, assuming the Notes have not been called. - Beginning on June 11, 2025, callable monthly at our option for an amount equal to the principal amount plus the relevant Contingent Coupon Payment, if otherwise payable - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 40% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk; otherwise, at maturity, you will receive the principal amount.
+At maturity you will also receive a final Contingent Coupon Payment if the Observation Value of each Underlying on the final Observation Date is greater than or equal to 70.00% of its Starting Value. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as quarantor of the Notes. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711G5Y7.